This content brought to you by:

 People who work in public health can help others prevent, control and manage the spread of such infectious diseases within our community.

-Public Health South (PHS) is the public health service at the Southern DHB and PHS staff investigate all of these notifiable diseases.
+Public Health South (PHS) is the public health service at the Te Whatu Ora Southern and PHS staff investigate all of these notifiable diseases.
 Sometimes this might only involve one person who is ill, but other times many people might be affected (this is known as an "outbreak").

 The investigation involves finding out about: